 Jeffrey B. Mead’s book Chains Unbound: Slave Emancipations in the Town of Greenwich, CT is the only compilation of transcribed emancipation records that exists for Greenwich’s formerly enslaved people.
-In this sense, it is a groundbreaking book and excellent resource for descendants, like me, of Greenwich’s early black population.
+In this sense, it is a groundbreaking book and excellent resource for descendants, like me, of Greenwich’s early Black population.
 According to Mead, slave labor was never widespread in Greenwich.
-He mentions that in 1762, Greenwich had a population of 2,021 whites and 52 blacks and in 1774, Greenwich had 2,654 whites and 122 blacks.
-By the time of the 1790 census, Greenwich had a total population of 3,175, of which only 49 individuals owned 80 slaves.
-The two largest slave owners owned 7 and 8 slaves respectively.
-Most Greenwich slave owners only had 1-2 slaves.
+He mentions that, in 1762, Greenwich had a population of 2,021 Whites and 52 Blacks and, in 1774, Greenwich had 2,654 Whites and 122 Blacks.
+By the time of the 1790 census, Greenwich had a total population of 3,175, of which only 49 individuals owned 80 enslaved people.
+The two largest enslavers owned 7 and 8 enslaved individuals respectively.
+Most Greenwich enslavers only had 1-2 slaves.

-Greenwich slaves lived with their owners for the most part.
-The Bush-Holly House in Greenwich provides an example of the type of living quarters slaves occupied in the slave owners home during slavery.
+Greenwich enslaved people lived with their owners for the most part.
+The Bush-Holly House in Greenwich provides an example of the type of living quarters enslaved people occupied in the enslaver’s home during slavery.
 Joseph McGill, of the Slave Dwelling Project spent the night at the Bush-Holly House, with members of the organization Coming To The Table, and they describe their experiences here.

-The Slave Owners of Our Family
+The Enslavers of Our Family

-The slave owners of my family were six that we know of —Daniel Lyon, Jr., Nathan Merritt, Sr., Nathan Merritt, Jr., Simeon Lyon, Benjamin Woolsey Lyon, and John Green.
+Among the enslavers of my family were Daniel Lyon, Jr., Nathan Merritt, Sr., Nathan Merritt, Jr., Simeon Lyon, Benjamin Woolsey Lyon, and Captain John Green.
 From my research into these families, I learned that they were all part of the same geographically close, extended family.
-For example, Nathan Merritt, Sr. and the mother of John Green, Mary Merritt Green, were siblings.
+For example, Nathan Merritt, Sr. and the mother of Captain John Green, Mary Merritt Green, were siblings.
 This would make Nathan Merritt Jr. and John Green first cousins.
 Benjamin Woolsey Lyon’s wife was Phebe Merritt Lyon.
 Daniel Lyon, Jr., Simeon Lyon, and Benjamin Woolsey Lyon were all cousins and all 3 were descendants of ThomasLyon of Greenwich, CT.
 John Green’s brother James’s children, Thomas Green, Nancy Green Husted, and Sarah Green Wilson, all maintained contact with the children and grandchildren of Peg and Anthony after their deaths.
 In fact, Sarah Green Wilson’s son, James Wilson, was the executor of 4 of my ancestors’ wills.
-From 1810-1870, the descendants of both slaves and slave owners are living with or near each other.
+From 1810-1870, the descendants of both enslavers and eslaved lived with or near each other.

-It is my belief, that because the extended white slave owner families lived in close proximity to each other, my ancestors were able to maintain a level of family cohesion that allowed them to survive slavery as a family in tact.
+It is my belief, that because the extended enslavers’ families lived in close proximity to each other, my ancestors were able to maintain a level of family cohesion that allowed them to survive slavery as a family unit.
 When you look at census records from 1790-1820, you see that the Merritts, Husteds, Wilsons, Lyons, and Greens all living near each other.
 This meant that, in some cases, Peg and Anthony were able to see their children frequently.
 Since both slave owners and slaves attended the same churches, this also provided a venue for them to reconnect with their children.
 That being said, both Peg and Anthony had to wait 30 years, from the time of her emancipation, for all their family members to be free.

-Nutmeg State Slaves: The Wait to be Free
+Nutmeg State Enslaved: The Wait to be Free

 On July 7th, 1790, my 4th great-grandmother Peg was sold to Nathan Merritt, Jr. by Daniel Lyon, Jr. She was 20 years old at the time.
-Because she was born around 1770, she was considered a slave for life until she was emancipated.
-She was sold for “the sum of fifty pounds of New York money” to Nathan Merritt, Jr. As a young slave, she was subject to the whims of her slave owner and this included being forced into non-consensual relations.
+Because she was born around 1770, she was enslaved for life until she was emancipated.
+She was sold for “the sum of fifty pounds of New York money” to Nathan Merritt, Jr. As a young enslaved woman, she was subject to the whims of her enslaver which included being forced to have non-consensual relations.
 While enslaved with Nathan Merritt, Jr., Peg gave birth to her first son, Charles Merritt, on May, 11, 1791 and gave him the Merritt surname.
 Through DNA testing of a Charles Merritt descended cousin, who has a 4th DNA cousin match that descends from the family of Nathan Merritt, we know that her son Charles was fathered by a Merritt male.
 Her second son Jack, whose birth record recorded him as Tack, was also born when she was in the Merritt household on February 14, 1793.
 He was most likely fathered by a Merritt as well.
-Sometime before 1795, Peg was sold again to Benjamin Woolsey Lyon.
-This would make him the 3rd slave owner she had by the time she was 25 years old.
-It would also meant that she was separated from her sons as they were still owned by her prior slave owner and were considered his property.
+Sometime before 1795, Peg returned to the Lyon family and was living with Benjamin Woolsey Lyon, brother of Daniel.
+This would make him the 3rd enslaver she had by the time she was 25 years old.
+It would also meant that she was separated from her sons as they were still owned by her prior enslaver and were considered his property.

 We know that Peg met Anthony sometime in the early 1790s.
-Because Nathan Merritt, Jr. and John Green, Anthony’s slave owner, were first cousins, there is the high probability that they met at a family gathering of the slave owners prior to her being sold to Benjamin Woolsey Lyon.
-While she was a slave of Benjamin Woolsey Lyon, she gave birth to Anthony Green, Jr. on December 3rd, 1795 and to Plato Green on November 1st, 1798.
+Because Nathan Merritt, Jr. and John Green, Anthony’s enslaver, were first cousins, there is the high probability that they met at a family gathering of the enslavers prior to her being sold to Benjamin Woolsey Lyon.
+While she was enslaved by Benjamin Woolsey Lyon, she gave birth to Anthony Green, Jr. on December 3rd, 1795 and to Plato (Platt) Green on November 1st, 1798.
 From the mid 1790s onward, they were for all purposes a married couple.

-As slaves, Peg and Anthony had no control over their own lives or those of their children.
+While enslaved, Peg and Anthony had no control over their own lives or those of their children.
 They could be separated at any time from each other.
 This was very evident on August 18, 1796 when her son Jack was sold at the age of three by Nathan Merritt, Jr. who still owned him.
 Jack was sold for “the sum of 15 pounds of New York money” to Simeon Lyon of Greenwich.

-Going through Benjamin Woolsey Lyon’s will in 1809, we see that Anthony, Jr. remained a slave in Benjamin Woolsey Lyon’s household as he is mentioned as “his negro boy Tone”.
+Going through Benjamin Woolsey Lyon’s will in 1809, we see that Anthony, Jr. remained enslaved in Benjamin Woolsey Lyon’s household as he is mentioned as “his negro boy Tone”.
 His value in 1809 was $75 and it was stated that he had to serve 25 years.
 Plato isn’t mentioned in his will so he may have been sold to someone else after Peg was emancipated.

 It should be noted that Peg’s older sons Charles, Jack, and Anthony, Jr. would have been gradually emancipated after serving a term of 25 years according to the Gradual Emancipation Act of 1784.
 Her last 4 sons by Anthony—Plato, Allan (my 3rd great-grandfather), Henry and Solomon would have been required to only serve a 21 year term as the Gradual Emancipation Act of 1797 decreased the time that enslaved children had to serve by 4 years.
 This meant that Charles would be emancipated in 1816, Jack in 1818, Anthony, Jr. in 1820, Plato in 1819, Allen in 1825, Henry in 1829, and Solomon in 1831.